brownsys/paralegal-osdi-2025-artifact/README.md

 ## Step-by-step for reproducing results

-You can run the entire benchmark with
+You can run all performance benchmarks with

 ```bash
 $ (cd paralegal-bench && cargo run --bin griswold --release -- bconf/bench-config.toml)
 ```

+This will take about 90 minutes.

 Some notes on this configuration (`bconf/bench-config.toml`):